This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Skin cancer is the most common type of cancer.
 Anyone can get skin cancer.
 Your risk is increased if you have light colored hair, skin, or eyes.
-Tanning, a sunburn, or more sun exposure than your healthcare provider recommends can also increase your risk.
+Tanning, a sunburn, or a lot of sun exposure can also increase your risk.

 General skin cancer prevention guidelines: